Early Stage Investigator Lecture

 • Evidence of highly collaborative research projects, especially those that bridge disciplines to offer new approaches and ways of thinking in disease prevention research.

-Priority will be given to nominees conducting applied preventive intervention research to address health disparities in any of the following common risk factors for death and disability in the United States: tobacco, overweight/obesity, poor diet, physical inactivity, alcohol misuse, drug abuse, risky sexual behavior, injury and violence, infectious disease, and environmental health.
+Priority will be given to nominees conducting applied preventive intervention research to address health disparities in any of the following common risk and protective factors for illness, injury, and the leading causes of death in the United States: tobacco, overweight/obesity, poor diet, physical inactivity, alcohol misuse, drug abuse, risky sexual behavior, injury and violence, infectious disease, and environmental health.

 Nomination Packages and Submission Instructions